SS Oceanic (1870): Service history

-Oceanic left for her maiden voyage from Liverpool on 2 March 1871 carrying only 64 passengers, under Captain Sir Digby Murray.
+Oceanic left for her maiden voyage from Liverpool on 2 March 1871.
+This was the White Star Line's inaugural service on the North Atlantic run against established competitors, and it initially failed to generate much custom, as Oceanic carried only 64 passengers, whilst 300 sailed on the parallel departure of the Cunard Line's Calabria.
 Not long after departing, she had to return because of overheated bearings.
 Her voyage restarted on 16 March.
-From that point onward, Oceanic was a success for the White Star Line.
+When she reached New York, she was visited by 50,000 people.
+From that point onward, business picked up and Oceanic was a success for the White Star Line.

-She was to be the first of a series of six sister ships constructed in rapid succession: Atlantic, Baltic, Republic, Adriatic, and Celtic.
-All were of the same approximate dimensions with differences in tonnage, with the exception of the Adriatic and the Celtic, the designs for which were later modified to slightly increase their sizes.

 In January 1872, Oceanic underwent a refit, during which a large forecastle was added to help prevent the bow being inundated during high seas.
 Two new boilers were added to increase steam pressure and thus engine power, and the four masts were shortened.

-Oceanic continued sailing with the White Star line on the Liverpool to New York City route until 11 March 1875, when she was chartered to the Occidental & Oriental Steamship Company for service between San Francisco, Yokohama and Hong Kong.
+Oceanic continued sailing with the White Star Line on the Liverpool to New York City route until 11 March 1875, when she became surplus to the company's needs on the North Atlantic when the larger Britannic entered service.
+Instead, Oceanic was chartered to the Occidental and Oriental Steamship Company (O&O) for service on the Pacific Ocean between San Francisco, Yokohama and Hong Kong.
 The White Star Line provided the officers, while the crew was Chinese.
 The ship itself remained in White Star Line colours, but flew the O&O flag.
 During the repositioning voyage from Liverpool to Hong Kong, Oceanic set a speed record for that route.
-Later, she also set a speed record for Yokohama to San Francisco in December 1876, and then broke her own record over that route in November 1889, with a time of 13 days, 14 hours and 5 minutes.
+Later, she also set a speed record for Yokohama to San Francisco in December 1876, of 14 days, 15 hours, and then broke her own record over that route in November 1889, with a time of 13 days, 14 hours and 5 minutes.

+During 1879-80 she returned to Liverpool for another major refit, which included new boilers.

 On 22 August 1888, Oceanic collided with the coastal liner SS City of Chester just outside the Golden Gate; the latter ship sank, killing 16 on board.

 On 7 January 1890, Nellie Bly boarded Oceanic in Yokohama to cross the Pacific as part of her voyage Around the World in Seventy-Two Days.
 She arrived in San Francisco on 21 January 1890, which was a day behind schedule as a result of rough weather.

-In 1895, Oceanic was returned to the White Star Line, which planned on putting her back into service.
-She was sent back to Harland and Wolff for re-engining, but when the ship was inspected closely, it was found to be uneconomical to perform all the work needed.
-Instead, she was sold for scrap, leaving Belfast for the last time on 10 February 1896, under tow, for a scrapyard on the River Thames.
+In 1895, Oceanic was returned to the White Star Line, which planned to modernise the ship, and put her back into service.
+She was sent back to Harland and Wolff for new engines to be installed, but when the ship was inspected closely, it was found not to be cost-effective to carry out the work.
+Instead, she was sold for scrap for £8,000, and left Belfast for the last time on 10 February 1896, under tow, for a scrapyard on the River Thames.